free-variation/ocr-arabic-script/README.md

-# ocr-arabic script
+# ocr-arabic-script
-Experiments in OCR for historical texts written in arabic script.
+Experiments in OCR for historical texts written in Arabic script.